helxplatform/search-documentation/docs/development-guide/dug/config.md

 ## 3. Create a Helm Values File

 From your local machine, create a Helm [values file](https://helm.sh/docs/chart_best_practices/values/) with values of your choice.
-The full list of configurable options can be found [here](https://github.com/helxplatform/search-chart/blob/develop/README.md) or [here](https://github.com/helxplatform/search-chart/blob/master/values.yaml).
+The full list of configurable options can be found on the Dug GitHub repo either[here](https://github.com/helxplatform/search-chart/blob/develop/README.md) or [here](https://github.com/helxplatform/search-chart/blob/master/values.yaml).

 The sample Helm values file below can be used as a starting point.
 It will install the following sub-components:
 - Airflow